 Social eating has become a staple trend in American society.
 No longer do we choose to hang out with friends without having a foray into the eating meals prepared by others.
 We go out to eat at both fast food and lavish restaurants, order take out or to-go, snack on hot dogs and popcorn at movie theaters and gnaw on wings and fries at sports bars during the game.
 Eating has become a tributary to socializing, a sidekick of sorts.
 And yet it is commonly held that people who cook at home tend to consume fewer calories, fewer carbohydrates, less sugar, and less fat than those who cook less, don’t cook at all.
-In short, you can enjoy home cooking health benefits all the time, with home-cooked meals more than anything else, and with potluck parties and dinner parties as more trustworthy sidekicks than grumpy 20-something servers, you and you friends can be healthy together!
+In recent times, with Coronavirus keeping us all social distancing, home cooking is making a real comeback.
+In short, you can enjoy home cooking health benefits all the time, with home-cooked meals more than anything else, and at home dinner parties with the family means you can be healthy together!

 Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Nutritious – Restaurants, both fast food and otherwise, are known to be notoriously high in calories sugars, fats, sodium and carbohydrates, and it is also likely they may contain low nutritional content.
 Even the healthier, low-cal options can contain a very high level of sugars and fats.
 Eating at home, on the other hand, allows you to cut out what you may deem unnecessary in your diet.
 You’re in control of the food you cook and the food you consume.